The Story of Frisco

 Read Frisco’s history for a detailed explanation on how we came to being known as “Frisco”.

 View a timeline of Frisco’s history.

-Visit our exhibit installation “Tracks Through Time” at Copper Mounatin Resort: Historic Park – Copper Exhibit Flyer
+Visit our off-site exhibit “Tracks Through Time” located at Copper Mountain Resort: Historic Park – Copper Exhibit Flyer

 For more information, contact the Frisco Historic Park at 970-668-3428 or email the Museum Manager, Simone Belz.